Fall Teams, Clubs, and Groups at CA

 Clubs, Groups, & Teams

-Academic Support - M, T, W, Th, Starts September 8th
+Academic Support - M, T, W, Th

 After-school academic support will continue to be offered on Mondays through Thursdays.
 Mr. Dure will continue to lead each after-school class, which has provided greater consistency with regard to monitoring student progress.
 After-school academic support is an extension of the academic support classes we offer during the school day.
 It is a time to complete academic work while practicing positive EF skills.
 Academic Support is like an independent learning class.
 Students will be facilitated in coming prepared to class, using their time wisely, not creating distractions for other students, and recognizing that any incomplete work will still need to be completed later that evening at home.
 The after-school academic support teacher will provide executive functioning support, help plan and prioritize work, break down large assignments, help set time goals for work, check in on the status of assignments, and answer questions or help students get the answers they need.